Alexandra DeSiato Yoga

 YOUR CART

-Yoga is more than a workout.
+Yoga is more than a movement practice.

 Picture

-When I first came to yoga, I came because I had a running injury.
-I discovered Pilates and then yoga while recovering, and at first I was drawn to these movement practices strictly for the physical benefits: I stopped getting running injuries.
+I was in pain, and I needed help.
+First I discovered Pilates, and then yoga.
+I was initially drawn to these movement practices strictly for the physical benefits: I stopped getting running injuries.
 I had a stronger core.
 I discovered the power of my glutes.
 My running got better and faster and easier.
 The intention behind my yoga practice was healing, and I healed.

 When I was pregnant with my daughter, my yoga practice shifted again.
 Yoga became even more important to my sense of self when I was pregnant and in the postnatal period.
-Yoga and meditation gave me the tools to rediscover myself and my body in the new circumstance of being a mama.
+Yoga and meditation gave me the tools to rediscover myself and my body in the new circumstance of being a mom.
 I learned to use yoga as a tool to restrengthen my hips and core, to find peace and calm in harried moments, and to be in communion with myself on busy days.
-Healing and introspection were at the heart of my movement practice.
-Motherhood changed my yoga practice so much, that I created Whole Mama Yoga with Lauren Sacks as a platform to write and teach about the intersection of yoga, pregnancy, and motherhood.

 Picture

 Have a question?
+Want to chat?

-I'd love to help.
+I'd love to connect.

 Submit